This is an iHeart podcast for our final news roundup and information overload.

 That's what happens.

-Uh that it it is so common it's ridiculous.
+It is so common, it's ridiculous.

 Well, I agree.

-Well, what you what did you catch me doing?
+Well, what did you catch me doing?

 Because I probably didn't do it.

-Well, I'm not saying you I'm just kidding around, man.
+I'm just kidding around, man.

-And rather than fight it out in court and face the embarrassment associated with it being public, they'd they'd rather pay the money if they can afford it.
+And rather than fight it out in court and face the embarrassment associated with it being public, they'd rather pay the money if they can afford it.

-you do get to that you you can get very close to that line when you're talking about these private settlements where somebody's basically saying uh for example, well, there was a high profile case, somebody in the media, I won't mention who, uh, and we're basically told that uh, you know, pay us X number of dollars or pictures from 30 years ago they want to release.
+Somebody in the media, I won't mention who, and we're basically told that, you know, pay us X number of dollars or pictures from 30 years ago they want to release.

 And sometimes people, when they're put in that position, they bring in the FBI.